Fregola Sarda Pasta Recipe with Zucchini and Cheese

 Step by step instructions Fregola Sarda Pasta Recipe with Zucchini and Cheese- onions in pan with olive oil.
 Adding zucchini to onions.

-Add the diced zucchini and garlic to the skillet and cook for another 4-5 minutes until they soften slightly.
+1. Add the diced zucchini to the skillet and cook for another 4-5 minutes until it softens slightly.

 Step by step instructions Fregola Sarda Pasta Recipe with Zucchini and Cheese- cook fregola al dente.